nusco/narjillos/backlog.md

 * Only update Organ cache when necessary °°°
 * Space Partitioning for fast thing searches °°
 * Find out why even a petri dish of {0} creatures slows down (apparently creatures become "heavier" to tick)
-* Space Partitioning runs in a separate thread
 * Make FPS parametric to improve TPS on slower machines

 ###Gamer

 * Try scrolling/panning commands and speeds under Linux °°
+* Externalize all configurable parameters to JSON files
 * Parameterize scroll/pan speeds °
-* Externalize all configurable parameters to JSON files
 * Save Petri dish
 * Load Petri dish

 ###Genetist

+* Narjillo's color is an expression of its behaviour (amplitude, phase, etc) °
+* Find a good way to deal with atrophy (see FIXME) °°
 * Narjillo's skewing is genetically determined °°
 * Whole-body size gene
 * View Narjillo's evolutionary path
 * Mutation rate is controlled by genes (this is what happens in nature. tends to freeze evolution?)
-* Narjillo's color is an expression of its behaviour (amplitude, phase, etc)
 * DNA analyzer program
 * DNA diff program (based on DNA analyzer)
 * Sexual reproduction